martin-rauber/sunset-calc/readme.md

 ### Info

 This app was created by [Martin Rauber](https://martin-rauber.com) for LARA, the Laboratory for the Analysis of Radiocarbon with AMS at the University of Bern.
-It's available online on [shinyapps.io](http://martinrauber.shinyapps.io/sunset-calc/) with the specific LARA NDIR values.
+It's available online on [shinyapps.io](http://martinrauber.shinyapps.io/sunset-calc/) with the specific LARA NDIR values for testing purposes.
 Please get in touch for any bug fixes and suggestions!